foodcoop-adam/foodsoft/lib/foodsoft_vokomokum/README.md

 based in Amsterdam, The Netherlands.
 It features:
 * login using an existing session cookie,
 * automatic user creation on successful login, and
-* uploading of ordergroup totals to the Vokomokum system (in progress).
+* sending order totals to the Vokomokum members system when settling.

 Configuration